 Christine Erin Stamile Youth Fund

-This fund was established by Grace and Patrick Stamile in memory of their daughter who had been given an AHS Life Membership just prior to her tragic death at age XX.
+This fund was established by Grace and Patrick Stamile in memory of their daughter.
+The fund provides a Life Membership to an AHS youth annually through an application and selection process.
 A youth member is defined as under the age of 18.
-The Stamile Fund provides one Life Membership to an AHS youth annually.
-For information on how to apply for a life membership click here.
+For information on how to apply for this award click here.

 AHS Archives Fund

 This fund exists to help meet the costs of the acquisition and care of historical materials relevant to Hemerocallis, and to the American Hemerocallis Society and its people and events.
 Such materials may include books, newspaper and magazine articles, records of the business of the Society itself, theses and dissertations, photographic or digital documents or collections of enduring value, or other pertinent items associated with daylilies or the AHS.
 Significantly, the fund allows for the purchase of specialized software and equipment needed, but not covered in the annual budget of the Archives and History Committee.

 Donations to the AHS General Fund provide funds for operating expenses and may be designated for a particular expense.

 All checks should be made payable to the American Hemerocallis Society regardless of the purpose of the donation.
 Memorial donors are requested to provide the name and address of survivor(s) if you wish the survivor(s) to be notified of your gift.

 To make donations or memorials, please use the form above or contact our endowment chair.

 Alexandria, VA 22311

 Kathleen can explain the current endowments funds and scholarships AHS sponsors or has set up and can accept your donations and memorials as well.